 Let’s start with the “second internet,” Facebook.
 Facebook gives the option to delete, deactivate or make the account memorializing after one’s demise.
 Though, someone is required to provide the death certificate.
 The same is true with Twitter.

 Google also has a fair policy; it lets you delete the account with ease, provided you don’t have any outstanding payments left with any of the services associated with that account.
 To delete the account, go to its Deletion Page.
 For accessing and deleting a deceased person’s account, there is an official way that requires sending hand written fax, and the procedure may vary with location, head over and read the detailed instruction here.

-If you own a website, and have Google AdSense or other revenue being generated through advertising accounts, although the first amendment speaks no luck in the favor of passing on the crown: IT Business reports that if you transfer the website and domain info to a person, the trick could work, and the revenue can still be sent to a person.
-PayPal also allows you to delete your account, if the deceased person has any credit left, they will issue a cheque on the favor of account holder.
+If you own a website and have Google AdSense or other revenue is generated through advertising accounts, although the first amendment speaks no luck in favor of passing on the crown: IT Business reports that if you transfer the website and domain info to a person, the trick could work, and the revenue can still be sent to a person.
+PayPal also allows you to delete your account.
+If the deceased person has any credit left, they will issue a cheque in favor of the account holder.

 Although the content can be shared, that is, it isn’t impossible for someone to give their entire movie collection, or mp3 library on a storage device, but that won’t be legal.
-Most services distribute DRM free content, so there goes the trouble of breaking all the codes.
-Bottom line is that the digital content you purchase online or offline are non-exclusive and non-transferrable (in most cases), things just don’t work out the same way when it comes to data in binary strings.
+Most services distribute DRM-free content, so there goes the trouble of breaking all the codes.
+The bottom line is that the digital content you purchase online or offline is non-exclusive and non-transferrable (in most cases).
+Things just don’t work out the same way when it comes to data in binary strings.